2025 AI & ML / Research

 Asset Quality

-Evaluates lending portfolio stability and exposure to non-performing assets.
+Lending portfolio stability and exposure to non-performing assets.
+Deterioration here typically precedes the capital adequacy problem by several quarters.

 Liquidity